scottwatt/Tech_Blog/README.md

 I am sorry it is incomplete.
-Going to add css and touchups.
+Going to add css and touchups to fix heroku deployment.
 Was a super busy week.